 We don’t need Christianity to tell us how to live our lives.
-Give Facebook what is Facebook’s.
+Give Facebook what is Facebook’s … just kidding.

-We don’t need Christianity to be involve in politics.
+We don’t need Christianity to involve itself in politics.
 Give politicians what is politician’s.
 Wait, maybe not.

-Is this it?
+Is that it?
 Shall we let Christianity wither?
 The answer is, yes.
 For a bit longer, because the crisis of Christianity may be blessing in disguise.
 Why?
 Because Christianity is shrinking to its essence and soon nothing will be left, but its core: spirituality.
-The moment Christianity is reduced to the realization of the soul, the connection to God, and the promotion of love, happiness, beauty, and meaning, it may reinvent itself.
+The moment Christianity is reduced to the realization of the soul, the connection to God, and the promotion of love, happiness, beauty, and purpose, it has a chance to reinvent itself.

 Christianity has the opportunity to redefine itself as a spiritual religion.
 But how to restore the essence of Christianity?
 Wasn’t it banned into the monasteries and aren’t monasteries withering even faster than churches?
 Fortunately, the spiritual tradition of Christianity wasn’t just preserved by the monasteries.
-It went underground when the Catholic church came to power.
-And since the end of the 19th century the secret, Christian tradition is out in the open again.
-We are talking about the esoteric Christian tradition.
+It went underground when the Catholics came to power.
+And since the end of the 19th century, the secret, Christian tradition is out in the open again – the esoteric Christian tradition.
 The problem is that religious people hesitate to embrace esotericism, since it appears awkward and too liberal.

 But it stands to reason that Christianity will have to reinvent itself.
-This is the challenge: How to define a contemporary, spiritual Christianity?
+This is the challenge: How to create a contemporary, spiritual Christianity?